-There have been numerous articles such as You Walk Wrong, Your shoes are killing you, and an excellent podcast by Peter Attia with Irene Davis which promote the benefits of going barefoot or wearing minimalist shoes.
-Our feet are well engineered and actually does a better job on removing stress from your knee and hip than cushioned shoes.
-Traditional shoes with heels forces you into an unnatural position which is less efficient and more likely to result in injury.
+There have been numerous articles such as You Walk Wrong, Your shoes are killing you, and an excellent podcast by Peter Attia with Irene Davis from the Harvard/Spaulding Running Center which promote the benefits of going barefoot or wearing minimalist shoes.
+Our feet are well engineered and actually do a better job at removing stress from knees and hips than cushioned shoes.
+Traditional shoes with heels forces you into an unnatural position which is more likely to result in injury.
 There are a number of experienced long distance hikers and ultra-runners who use minimalist sandals or trail running shoes, logging thousands of miles without injuries.
 If you have been using traditional shoes and want to give minimalist shoes a try, don’t rush it.
 Learn about proper form and transition slowly as you build the muscles to move in a new way.

 The Harvard Skeletal Biology Lab has a lot of information about foot strikes and biomechanics.
-There was also a very interesting study published in Nature which examines Foot strike patterns and collision forces in runners whose stride is different than hikers, but I think this has some interesting information.
+For example a paper about how Foot strike patterns and collision forces in runners were less with barefoot runners.
+It’s worth noting that a running stride is different from a walking/hiking stride.
 The book Born to Run tells the story of people who run barefoot (or in minimalist sandals) for their entire lives.
 Other studies have suggested that while running is more efficient on the balls of our feet, that walking with heel strikes is more efficient.
 Another interesting paper is on The Effect of Running Shoes on Lower Extremity Joint Torques.